4/29/2025

 CEO, Storytel Group

-Thank you.
-Hello.
-Yeah this is a good question and the key here is actually that we have a really good I would say we have a strong consumer offer of course since we have our local knowledge in the local catalogs at the streaming site.
+A really good, I would say we have a strong consumer offer, of course, since we have our local knowledge in the local catalogs at the streaming site.
 And that's a very strong strength in the markets.
-We know what our users customers would like to read or listen to.
-And so we see that we are having this strong know how of actually meeting the individual demand in the local markets as well as we are good I would say when we're talking about efficiency regarding the marketing investments.
-Startle has an amazing marketing function that has been built up for the last two years I would say.
-And we see that this we have a good leverage on our investments in those markets.
-But the key will definitely be that we have the local competences in the catalogs and that's extremely important for us.
+We know what our users, customers would like to read or listen to.
+And so we see that we are having this strong know-how of actually meeting the individual demand in the local markets, as well as we are good, I would say, when we're talking about efficiency regarding the marketing investments.
+Startel has an amazing martech function that has been built up for the last two years, I would say. and we see that we have a good leverage on our investments in those markets.
+But the key will definitely be that we have the local competences in the catalogues and that's extremely important for us.

 speaker